Narration in this promotional video is AI-generated.

 Modular Encounter Design

-Many Game Masters do not have time to build elaborate encounters from scratch every week.
-Modular design solves this problem by allowing encounters to be mixed, matched, customized, and inserted directly into ongoing campaigns.
+Many Game Masters don't have time to build elaborate encounters from scratch every week.
+Modular design solves this problem by allowing encounters to be mixed, matched, customized, and inserted directly into ongoing campaigns while producing encounters that feel unique from campaign to campaign.
+This approach works especially well for:

 • Sandbox campaigns